-Writing is all about voicing your own opinion.
+There at traps to avoid as a new writer.
+Of course, writing is all about voicing your own opinion.

-You can write about any subject in any format, whether you’re a blogger, a playwright, a novelist, a freelancer, a screen writer, the list goes on and on.
+You can write about any subject in any format, whether you’re a blogger, a playwright, a novelist, a freelancer, a screenwriter, the list goes on and on.

 However, if you’re new to the industry, you’ll have a long way to go before you become one of the best.
 As with any profession, you’ll experience hurdles and obstacles along the way in situations where you’ll have to learn from your mistakes.